ATHILAKSHMI-JEEVA/clender-code/README.md

 If you have improvements or additional features to suggest, please feel free to open an issue or submit a pull request.
 Contributions are welcome.

-## License

-This HTML calendar template is provided under the [MIT License](LICENSE).
-You are free to use and modify it for your projects, but please provide proper attribution.

----

 Happy coding!